MyLife Opt-Out Guide: Remove Your Info in 2026

 How It Works:

-• You receive regular reports showing which sites have removed your data
+- You receive reports showing which sites appear to have processed removal requests

 Why CrabClear Beats Manual Removal: